-The Letters of Sarah Elizabeth Jackson
+The Letters of Sarah Elizabeth Jackson (1910-1922)

 with an introduction by Barbara Wall

-Her exceptional personality, her extraordinary powers of thinking and communicating, her thoughtfulness, her devotion to the causes of women and children, her passion to redress wrongs, her wit and delight in nonsense all shine through these letters, and help us to understand the outstanding impact and influence she had on her contemporaries.
+Elizabeth had a remarkable influence on the young men and women of Adelaide, especially those connected with the University of Adelaide.
+Her exceptional personality, her extraordinary powers of thinking and communicating, her thoughtfulness, her devotion to the causes of women and children, her passion for redressing wrongs, her wit and delight in nonsense all shine through these letters, and help us to understand the outstanding impact and influence she had on her contemporaries.

 You might also be interested in our title Sarah Elizabeth Jackson: An Occasional Diary (1906-1918).